Jeanie-Rodriguez/Jeanie-Rodriguez.github.io/_posts/2024-08021-milpds-user-guide.markdown

 Throughout my career, I’ve encountered many changes in software applications and often had to teach myself how to use new systems.
 To support my teams, I have created user guides that simplify these transitions, helping coworkers quickly adapt to new tools and processes while ensuring continuity and efficiency.

 Here is an example of a User Guide I created for...
+TEST TEST TEST